Altria Group Inc. (MO) Shares Soar Above 1-Year High

-Altria Group Inc. (NYSE: MO)’s stock price has gone rise by 0.35 in comparison to its previous close of 45.99, however, the company has experienced a 2.49% increase in its stock price over the last five trading days.
-WSJ Video reported on 04/20/23 that Juul’s Fall From $38 Billion Startup to Near-Bankruptcy: What Went Wrong
+Altria Group Inc. (NYSE: MO)’s stock price has plunge by 0.68relation to previous closing price of 47.19.
+Nevertheless, the company has seen a 2.95% surge in its stock price over the last five trading sessions.
+Barron’s reported on 04/27/23 that Altria Delivers Strong Earnings, Maintains Guidance

 Is It Worth Investing in Altria Group Inc. (NYSE: MO) Right Now?

-Altria Group Inc. (NYSE: MO) has a higher price-to-earnings ratio of 14.47x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.62.
-Analysts have mixed views on the stock, with 5 analysts rating it as a “buy,” 1 as “overweight,” 11 as “hold,” and 2 as “sell.”
+Altria Group Inc. (NYSE: MO) has a higher price-to-earnings ratio of 14.90x compared to its average ratio,, and the 36-month beta value for MO is at 0.62.
+Analysts have varying views on the stock, with 5 analysts rating it as a “buy,” 1 rating it as “overweight,” 11 as “hold,” and 2 as “sell.”

 Act Now and Secure Your Future in Green Energy!